tk5ep/ASL-2.0/README.md

 This is a fork of the Asterisk source package for AllStarLink and the files to build the ASL 2.0.0+ distribution.

-Some commits has been done :
+Some commits have been done :

 30/03/23 - /asterisk/main/say.c
 corrected time reading in french, bug : missing delay, changed minutes to feminine : "f"